aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   })
 ```

-Now, *AuthGuardService* is available in Tabs module, we will later use the service to disable 'Todo List' tab in unauthenticated state.
-You’ll notice that  *AuthGuardService*'s `signedIn` property always returns *true* for now.
-Don't worry, we will address this later by integrating cloud based authentication with Amplify.
+Now, *AuthGuardService* is available in the *Tabs* module, we will later use the service to disable 'Todo List' tab for the unauthenticated users.

 ### Add Global Shim